kamilabs/api-core-bundle/README.md

 You have to define access rules in your entity using annotations.
 By default all resources have restricted access.
 You must explicitly grant access to each user role.

+### Strategies

+Bundle utilizes [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) and has default strategy for each route

 ### Form generation